cyberark/sidecar-injector/README.md

     test-app                 2/2       Running       0          1m
     ```

-1. Test Secretless with Conjur
+1. Test Secretless with Secrets Manager

     In this step, you test Secretless by `exec`ing into the application pod's main
     container and issuing an HTTP request against the echo server proxied by Secretless.